PK85/istio-scenarios/authorization/README.md

   sleep.bar to httpbin.foo: 503
   sleep.legacy to httpbin.foo: 200
   ```
-   >**CAUTION:** Mutual TLS and plain traffic should be allowed from definition, but somehow Istio says 503 for `sleep` services with sidecar.
+   >**CAUTION:** Mutual TLS and plain traffic should be allowed from definition, but Istio 1.0.2 says 503 for `sleep` services with sidecar because of lack of default MeshPolicy custom resource.
 See next point where Istio policy solves that issue.
+The Istio 1.1.0 has that default CR.
 - Configure `sleep` services to send mutual TLS traffic to `httpbin.foo` with STRICT mode.
 Required for authorization scenarios.
   ```
   kubectl apply -f samples/policy-strict.yaml